harryf/comedy/docs/_shows/20180814_Kontiki_14th_August.md

 >
 > a pack of fucks.
 >
-> But in fact, I have twins, I'm a father, and I named them Howler and Whatler.
+> But in fact I have twins, I'm a father, and I named them Hal the and Watt the,
 >
-> I don't want to ruin their lives, but that's where it goes.
+> it ruined
 >
-> Sometimes, actually, people approach me about my name, I recently had this
+> their lives, but sometimes actually people approach me about my name.
 >
-> American guy
+> I recently had this American guy come up to me and he said, "Yo, Harry Fuchs,
 >
-> come up to me and he said, yo, Harry Fuchs, man, Harry Fuchs what?
+> man.
 >
-> I'm like, what?
+> Harry Fuchs what?"
 >
-> He's like, Harry Fuchs what, man?
+> I'm like, "What?"
 >
-> So I thought I'd throw him off with some adverbs like Harry Fuchs, hopefully,
+> He's like, "Harry Fuchs what, man?"
 >
-> Harry
+> So I thought I'd throw him off with some adverbs like, "Harry Fuchs hopefully,"
 >
-> Fuchs occasionally, Harry Fuchs enthusiastically, he was like, no, no, man, no,
+> "Harry Fuchs
 >
+> occasionally," "Harry Fuchs enthusiastically," he was like, "No, no, man, no,
+>
 > Harry Fuchs
 >
-> chickens, man, Harry Fuchs goats, Harry Fuchs tigers.
+> chickens, man, Harry Fuchs goats, Harry Fuchs tigers."
 >
 > Now, I don't know about you, but I'm pretty sure in the entire history of
 >